 I work with students on courses in church history, doctrine, and ethics.
 I also provide thesis supervision, with recent topics including representations of disability in medieval saints’ lives, the spiritualities of Thérèse of Lisieux (d.
 1897) and Teresa of Calcutta (d.
 1997), and the career of Hildegard of Bingen (d.
 1179).

 As a student, I read Theology at Oxford and Durham, before returning to Oxford for a doctoral studentship with the Arts and Humanities Research Council.
 Since 2014, I have been an Associate Fellow of the Higher Education Academy, UK.

-I have a range of teaching experience, and accreditation as an Associate Fellow of the Higher Education Academy, and I am always delighted to take students for papers in ecclesiastical history, medieval British history, Christian spirituality, and theology up to the Reformation.
-The study of Theology has never been more important than it is today, and Single and Joint Schools degrees in Theology at Oxford offer unparalleled opportunities to examine the roots and development of human cultures, as well as the causes and transformative power of their historical encounters.
+The study of theology has rarely been more important than it is today, offering unparalleled opportunities to examine the roots and development of human cultures, as well as the causes and transformative effects of their historical encounters.

 I would argue that, in many ways, it was the middle ages – with their biblical, classical, and patristic foundations – which provided the crucible in which modern ideas on a whole range of subjects were forged.
 For instance, our understanding of the role of reason in intellectual enquiry, the proper functioning of the State, and even the nature and rights of individuals, can all be traced back to medieval theology and philosophy.